hdr-bgnn/BGNN_Snakemake/README.md

 The workflow is managed using snakemake.

-Snakemake use a syntax based on python and use python code in the defintiion of the workflow.
-Snakemake is very friendly python user workflow manage.
+Snakemake uses a syntax based on python and can use python code in the defintiion of the workflow.
+Snakemake is a very friendly python user workflow manager.
 The Workflow is breakdown in 4 different steps:
 1. Download the image : simple bash script
-2. Get metadata : code develop by Drexel (Joel, Kevin and Jane) https://github.com/hdr-bgnn/drexel_metadata/tree/kevin
+2. Get metadata (container): code develop by Drexel (Joel, Kevin and Jane) https://github.com/hdr-bgnn/drexel_metadata/tree/kevin
-3. Crop the image using bounding box from metadata : code by Thibault.
+3. Crop the image using bounding box from metadata (container): code by Thibault.
-4. Segment traits : Code developped by Maruf and reorganize by Thibault https://github.com/hdr-bgnn/BGNN-trait-segmentation/tree/segment_mini
+4. Segment traits (container): Code developped by Maruf and reorganize by Thibault https://github.com/hdr-bgnn/BGNN-trait-segmentation/tree/segment_mini

-Those 4 steps are represneted in the following workflow diagram
+Those 4 steps are represented in the following workflow diagram

 ![Workflow overview](https://github.com/hdr-bgnn/BGNN_Snakemake/blob/main/Snakemake_workflow.png)

-## Different part of the workflow
+## Different elements of the workflow

-1. Snakemake package: installed and managed conda or mamba (similar that conda but more optimize for snakemake
+1. Snakemake package: installed and managed by conda or mamba (similar that conda but more optimize for snakemake), to access snakemake don't forget to bioconda channel or mamba conda channel.

 2. Snakefile